Uniform Null Controllability for a Degenerating Reaction-Diffusion System Approximating a Simplified Cardiac Model: Carleman inequality

-To simplify the notation, we drop the index $\eps$ and, since the only constant which matters to us is $\epsilon$, we will suppose that all other constants are equal to one.
-The adjoint system (\ref{generaladjoint-1}) then writes as
+To simplify the notation, we neglect the index $\eps$ and, since the only constant which matters in the analysis is $\varepsilon$, we assume that all the other constants are normalized to be the unity.
+In this case, the adjoint system (\ref{generaladjoint-1}) reads: